dotnet/runtime/eng/testing/debug-dump-template.md

 setclrpath <path to core root or testhost where coreclr is>
 setsymbolserver -directory <directory with symbols (for library tests these are in testhost dir)>
 ```

+## MacOS dumps

+MacOS instructions are the same as [Linux](#linux-dumps-on-linux); however MacOS has some caveats.

+1. It's only supported to debug them in `dotnet-dump` if it's a `createdump` dump.
+2. If it's a system dump, then only `lldb` works.